 If students need assistance with the course OWL site, they can seek support on the OWL Help page.
-Alternatively, they can contact the Western Technology Services Helpdesk.
-They can be contacted by phone at 519-661-3800 or ext.
+Alternatively, they can contact the Western Technology Services Helpdesk by phone at 519-661-3800 or ext.
 83800.

 Technical Requirements

 For students who are starting the semester abroad, or in the event of a COVID-19 resurgence, the following technical requirements apply: